jeffbinder/promptarray/README.md

 > The new species is a new genus and species, named Pteropus vampyrus.
 It was discovered in the forests of the Sierra Nevada Mountains in California.
 The new genus and species name honors Dr. Robert Vamp, a noted ornithologist and curator of the Museum of Vertebrate Zoology at the University of Chicago.
 The new genus name honors Dr Robert V. Pteropus, who discovered this species in the Sierra Nevada mountains of California in the early 1960s.

-Perhaps the most powerful operator is the *rather than* operator (~), which can be used to discourage outputs that are produced by a certain input.
+Perhaps the most powerful operator is the *as opposed to* operator (~), which can be used to discourage outputs that are produced by a certain input.
 (This is related to the Boolean *not*, although there is a technical difference that I discuss below.)
 For example, one might want to generate a description of a "serpent" while emphasizing that this is not merely a synonym for "snake":

 > Scientists recently discovered a new species of {serpent~snake}.
 Here is a description of it: